How Much Does a Spain Tour Cost? The Honest All-In Number

 Within Europe, the budget carriers (Ryanair, Vueling, easyJet) usually run €60 to €150 return in winter, €100 to €220 in the shoulder months and €180 to €350 at the summer peak, while the full-service lines (Iberia, British Airways, Aer Lingus) sit a little higher with a checked bag included.
 From North America, both Madrid and Barcelona pull strong direct service — the US East Coast flies nonstop on Iberia, United, American, Delta and Level in 7 to 9 hours — so reckon US$600 to US$950 return in shoulder season and up to US$1,500 in summer, more from the West Coast.
 From Canada, Air Canada flies Toronto and Montreal direct in summer, budget C$850 to C$1,500.
 From Australia it is a 22-to-24-hour one-stop via a Gulf or Asian hub, A$1,800 to A$2,600 in shoulder and higher at peak; Spain pairs well with a Dubai, Doha or Singapore stopover on the way through.
 Flying open-jaw — into Madrid and home from Barcelona, or the reverse — usually costs the same as a return and spares you a three-hour AVE backtrack, from any origin.

-Put the tiers and the flight together and the all-in numbers fall out cleanly for a short-haul European flight.
+Stack a tier on top of a short-haul European fare and the arithmetic comes out clean.
 A value coach or small-group tour with a shoulder-season flight comes in around €1,500 to €2,400 all-in for a week to ten days.
 A premium tour with a full-service flight runs €2,400 to €3,500.
 A luxury private tour pushes past €5,500.
-Flying long-haul from North America or Australia, the tour costs the same and only the fare climbs.
-The best value, for most people, is a shoulder-season small-group tour with an open-jaw flight: roughly €1,700 to €2,200 all-in for ten days you actually enjoy on a European fare, a little more from further afield.
-Bundle on Multiday.tours and you see the live flight price from your chosen airport, in your currency, sitting beside the tour, so the all-in number is in front of you before you commit to either booking.
+From North America or Australia those tour figures hold exactly; only the ticket gets dearer.
+For most travellers the sweet spot is a small-group tour in the shoulder months flown open-jaw, which works out at €1,700 to €2,200 all-in on a European fare for ten days you genuinely enjoy rather than endure, and a little more from further afield.
+Price both halves together on Multiday.tours and the live fare from your chosen airport appears next to the tour in your own currency, so the honest total is on screen before you commit to either booking.
 Once you have a budget in mind, our 10-day Spain itinerary guide maps out the route it buys.

 Ready to price your trip?